Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 * Remaining folds were manually creased along their mountain/valley lines to ensure smooth mechanical action.

-* The body was shaped into its triangular cross-section consistent with earlier design iterations.
+* The body was shaped into its triangular cross section consistent with earlier design iterations.

 ## Servo Integration